maevadevs/Go-Developer-Advanced/02-Primitive-Types-And-Declarations/readme.md

 - `:=` can replace `var` declaration with type inference
 - `:=` is typically preferred over `var`
+- But it can only be used inside functions
 - However, it can get confusing if the inferred type is not obvious

 ```go